jake-w-liu/RadiationPatterns.jl/README.md

 - `rrange`: Range for the radial axis (default: `[0, 0]`)
 - `width`: Width of the plot (default: `0`)
 - `height`: Height of the plot (default: `0`)
-- `mode`: Plotting mode (default: `"lines"`, can be vector of vectors)
+- `mode`: Plotting mode (default: `"lines"`, can be vector)
-- `color`: Color of the plot lines (default: `""`, can be vector of vectors)
+- `color`: Color of the plot lines (default: `""`, can be vector)
-- `name`: Name of the plot lines (default: `""`, can be vector of vectors)
+- `name`: Name of the plot lines (default: `""`, can be vector)

 ___

-The following functions creates pattern plots.
+The following functions create pattern plots from the `Pattern` object.
 Currently 2D patterns, 3D patterns, and holograms (can be used to plot a slice of field distributions) are supported.

 ### `ptn_2d`